-The hay fever season has begun and, with warm weather and an increased pollen count forecast for the Easter holiday weekend, those who suffer from a hay fever allergy are being encouraged to visit their local pharmacy – rather than their GP – for help and advice.
+The hay fever season has begun and those who suffer from a hay fever allergy are being encouraged to visit their local pharmacy – rather than their GP – for help and advice.

 The message is – you don’t need a prescription for hay fever tablets, eye drops or nasal sprays as these items can all be easily purchased from your local pharmacy or supermarket.